Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing

 \abstract {Local primordial non-Gaussianities, characterized by the parameter $\fnl$, provide a powerful window into the physics of inflation.
-Cross-correlating high-redshift tracer samples with the CMB lensing potential offers a particularly robust probe of $\fnl$, mitigating imaging systematics that typically affect large-scale measurements from tracer auto-spectra.
-In this context, the Ultraviolet Near Infrared Optical Northern Survey (\unions) enables the selection of $u$-dropout high-redshift Lyman-Break Galaxies (LBGs).} {We aim to forecast the expected precision on $\fnl$ achievable from analyzing the cross-correlation power spectrum between the distribution of \unions-selected LBGs and the CMB lensing potential measured by the \textit{Planck} satellite.} {We perform a Markov Chain Monte Carlo forecast to estimate the uncertainties on $\fnl$ and on a galaxy bias parameter $b_0$, which captures our uncertainty in the tracer bias.} {We forecast $\sigma(\fnl)=34$ for an idealized photometric sample of $r<24.3$ LBGs selected with a Random Forest classification algorithm from \unions-like $ugriz$ imaging, with a resulting surface density of $1{,}100$ deg$^{-2}$.
+Cross-correlating high-redshift tracer samples with the Cosmic Microwave Background (CMB) lensing potential offers a particularly robust probe of $\fnl$, mitigating imaging systematics that typically affect large-scale measurements from tracer auto-spectra.
+In this context, the Ultraviolet Near Infrared Optical Northern Survey (\unions) enables the selection of $u$-dropout high-redshift Lyman-break galaxies (LBGs).} {We aim to forecast the expected precision on $\fnl$ that is achievable from analyzing the cross-correlation power spectrum between the distribution of \unions-selected LBGs and the CMB lensing potential measured by the \textit{Planck} satellite.} {We performed a Markov chain Monte Carlo forecast to estimate the uncertainties on $\fnl$ and on a galaxy bias parameter $b_0$, which captured our uncertainty in the tracer bias.} {We forecast $\sigma(\fnl)=34$ for an idealized photometric sample of $r<24.3$ LBGs selected with a Random Forest classification algorithm from \unions-like $ugriz$ imaging, with a resulting surface density of $1{,}100$ deg$^{-2}$ over 3,730 deg$^2$.
 This precision can be improved to $\sigma(\fnl)=20$ after spectroscopic follow-up with the Dark Energy Spectroscopic Instrument (\desi), during its next phase starting in 2029, \desi-II.
-We also test a more realistic selection using early \unions data, based on a $u$-dropout color--color cut over the $ugr$ imaging, which yields a denser sample of $r<24.2$ objects at $1{,}400$~deg$^{-2}$.
-From this sample—covering a larger footprint and expected to have a higher large-scale galaxy bias—we forecast an improved constraint of $\sigma(\fnl)=20$, with similar precision achievable after \desi-II follow-up.
-In addition, we perform preliminary validation of the redshift distribution using the clustering-redshift method with \desi DR1 data, confirming the calibration from deep, small-area photometric fields.
+We also tested a more realistic selection using early \unions data, based on a $u$-dropout color cut over the $ugr$ imaging, which yields a denser sample of $r<24.2$ objects at $1{,}400$~deg$^{-2}$ over 4,760 deg$^2$.
+From this sample—covering a larger footprint and expected to have a higher large-scale galaxy bias—we forecast an improved constraint of $\sigma(\fnl)=20$, with a similar precision that is achievable after \desi-II follow-up.
+In addition, we performed a preliminary validation of the redshift distribution using the clustering-redshift method with \desi DR1 data, confirming the calibration from deep, small-area photometric fields.
 However, accounting for uncertainties in the clustering-redshift distribution significantly degrades the $\fnl$ constraining power.}{} \keywords{Galaxies: high-redshift – Cosmology: large-scale structure of Universe – Methods: statistical}